 | Fund Trading's Goal: “Empower the Individual Investor” |

 The Newsletter and e-Mail Alerts are based on the proprietary Market Trend Trading System, which uses quantitative analysis to provide Buy and Sell indicators for the major Indexes.
 It’s a cutting edge trading system designed to support active portfolio management.

-Investors and Traders have turned to active management to revive their stock market returns, replenish their retirement accounts or to allow for earlier retirement.
+Investors and Traders have turned to active management to revive their stock market returns, replenish their retirement accounts and to allow for earlier retirement.

-When we look at past history, we quickly realize it can take 10 to 15 years using a Buy and Hold strategy to recover from a severe stock market down turn.
+When we look at past history, we quickly realize it can take 10 years or more using a Buy and Hold strategy to recover from a severe stock market downturn.

-Since 2000, these down turns have become more common place.
-Most people, especially those close to retirement can not wait 10 years to break even and are now taking an active role in their own financial future.
+Since 2000, these downturns have become more common.
+Most people, especially those close to retirement can not wait 10 years to breakeven and are now taking an active role in their own financial future.